devicehubnet/esp8266_code_samples/README.md

 # Documentation
 All sample codes are made using the programming language LUA.

+We used NodeMCU 0.9.5 build 20150311 firmware, which has fully working MQTT.
+It can be downloaded from: https://github.com/nodemcu/nodemcu-firmware/releases/tag/dev20150311

 # Requirements (optional)
 For upload, we used ESPlorer which can be downloaded from here: https://github.com/4refr0nt/ESPlorer